dabit3/heard/README.md

 ### Todo

 - [ ] Add subscriptions for real time updates / messages in feed
-- [ ] Update resolvers to also pull in follower data to reduce the amount of client side code + logic needed to identify follower / following information
 - [ ] Add user profile section
 - [ ] Add "follower" tab